 Port Washington is a somewhat small city located in the state of Wisconsin.
 With a population of 11,576 people and three constituent neighborhoods, Port Washington is the 77th largest community in Wisconsin.

-Port Washington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Port Washington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Port Washington are a mix of both white- and blue-collar jobs.
 Overall, Port Washington is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Port Washington who work in office and administrative support (12.82%), management occupations (11.21%), and food service (8.19%).
+There are especially a lot of people living in Port Washington who work in office and administrative support (12.76%), management occupations (11.82%), and sales jobs (7.66%).

 Also of interest is that Port Washington has more people living here who work in computers and math than 95% of the places in the US.

-The population of Port Washington is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.69% of adults in Port Washington have a bachelor's degree or even advanced degree.
+The education level of Port Washington citizens is very high relative to the national average among all cities (21.84%): 36.69% of adults in Port Washington have a bachelor's degree or even advanced degree.

 The people who call Port Washington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Port Washington residents report their race to be White, followed by Asian.
+The greatest number of Port Washington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Port Washington include Irish, Polish, Norwegian, and English.

 The most common language spoken in Port Washington is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Spanish and Russian.